 Travel time: 3 hrs by train, 2 hrs 30 min by car

-A picturesque former whaling village, Greenport boasts a walkable downtown of shops, galleries, and restaurants featuring local seafood.
-At Preston's Dock, sign up for a cruise aboard the Glory (631-477-2515, greenportlaunch.com. $20, children 4–12 $10, 3 and under free), a 30-foot solar-powered sailing vessel.
+A picturesque former whaling village, Greenport boasts a walkable downtown of shops, galleries and restaurants featuring local seafood.
+At Preston's Dock, sign up for a cruise aboard the Glory (631-477-2515, greenportlaunch.com), a 30-foot solar-powered sailing vessel.
 Just 15 minutes away, kids can swim at Orient Beach State Park, which has a restored lighthouse at its tip, while keeping an eye out for wildlife like great blue herons and osprey.
 Back in Greenport, chow down at Claudio's (111 Main St; 631-477-0627, claudios.com), a favorite since 1870.
 Dine on the catch of the day while kids sample fish filet sandwiches.
-Bunk at the beachfront Silver Sands Motel and Beach Cottages (1400 Silvermere Rd; 631-477-0011, silversands-motel.com.
-Rooms from $175 per night).
+Bunk at the beachfront Silver Sands Motel and Beach Cottages (1400 Silvermere Rd; 631-477-0011, silversands-motel.com).